Courtesy Google Earth

-Councilman Manny Pelaez (D8) initiated the process to name the 14-acre park on Monday.
-Property owners within 200 feet of the park will receive a notification about the new name that will include information about a public hearing.
-A committee will form to review and make a recommendation.
+Councilman Manny Pelaez (D8) initiated the process to name the 14-acre park in June.
+Property owners within 200 feet of the park received a notification about the new name that included information about a public hearing.
+A committee reviewed the proposal and made a recommendation in favor of the name.

-Pelaez said he worked closely with Markson, a former executive vice president of development for NRP Group who passed away suddenly in May, and considered him a close friend.
+Pelaez said in June that he worked closely with Markson, a former executive vice president of development for NRP Group who passed away suddenly in May, and considered him a close friend.
 He wants to name the park after Markson because of all the contributions he made to the city, Pelaez said.
+Click here to watch a video about the park and Dan Markson produced by NRP.

 “He considered his job not to just build out nice livable spaces, but to really focus on quality of life,” Pelaez said.
 “Dan always said that it was just as important to have play areas and places where communities can come together.”